mia-platform/console-mcp-server/README.md

 ## Introduction

-The Mia-Platform Console MCP Server is a [Model Context Protocol (MCP)] server that provides seamless integration with Mia-Platform Console APIs, enabling advanced automation and interaction capabilities for developers and tools.
+The Mia-Platform Console MCP Server is a [Model Context Protocol (MCP)](mcp-intro) server that provides seamless integration with Mia-Platform Console APIs, enabling advanced automation and interaction capabilities for developers and tools.

 ## Prerequisites

-1. To run the server in a container, you will need to have [Docker] installed.
-1. Once Docker is installed, you will also need to ensure Docker is running.
-1. Lastly you will need to a way ot authenticate to your Mia-Platform Console installation, you either have to:
-    - [Create a Mia-Platform Service Account] with `Client Secret Basic` authorization mode (the only one supported at this time) the `Client Secret Basic` one.
-    - Use miactl authentication: if you have [`miactl`][miactl] installed you can run any command to login, the same session will then be used by the mcp server to authenticate.

-> [!WARNING]
-> When using miactl session, auto-refresh by the MCP Server is not currently supported,
-> once the session created with miactl expires you have to refresh it with miactl again.
----
-> [!IMPORTANT]
-> When using miactl session, the host you provide to the MCP Server **MUST** be the exact same as the one
-> you have logged in with miactl, including scheme and any possible trailing slash.
+To use the Mia-Platform Console MCP Server in your client (such as Visual Studio Code, Claude Desktop, Cursor, Gemini CLI or others), you first need to have a valid account on the Mia-Platform Console instance you want to communicate with.
+You will be required also to include the instance host address you in the environment variable named `CONSOLE_HOST`.

+You may decide to access via:

+- Service Account to perform machine-2-machine authentication and have full access to the MCP capabilities to perform operations on the Company where the S.A. has been created (for more information, visit [our official documentation on how to create a Mia-Platform Service Account](docs-create-service-account)).
+If you do so, you need to include the environment variables `MIA_PLATFORM_CLIENT_ID` and `MIA_PLATFORM_CLIENT_SECRET`.
+- Using your own credentials: Mia-Platform Console MCP Server follows the [Model Context Protocol specifications on authentication](mcp-specs-auth) using OAuth2.1 and Dynamic Client Registration: clients that follow that specifications will be able to discover the authentication endpoints of the selected Mia-Platform instance you want to access to and guide you to perform the log in.

 ### How to Run

-To run the MCP server on your machine you can follow the instructions in the [Setup Documentation]

-### Run from sources
+You can run stable versions of the Mia-Platform Console MCP Server using [Docker](Docker).
+You can get detailed guide using the [following guide](20-setup).

-If you don't have Docker installed, you can use NPM and Node.js for running it locally.
+If you don't have Docker installed, or you simply wish to run it locally, you can use NPM and Node.js.
 Once you have cloned the project you can run the commands:

 ```sh